 Unfortunately, MacBooks are not as flexible as other computers when it comes to hardware upgrades.
 In fact, few models are compatible with hardware modifications, so you might not even have this option available.

-Nevertheless, if you check and you see that your current Mac model has room for hardware improvements, go for it so long as you have the budget.
+Nevertheless, if you check and see that your current Mac model has room for hardware improvements, go for it so long as you have the budget.

 The most common hardware changes include extra RAM and an external graphics processing unit.
 Also, if your Mac still uses an HDD, consider replacing it with a solid-state drive.

 Check for Potential Malware and Other Threats